chenxiaolong/avbroot/README.md

 3. Follow the steps to [generate signing keys](#generating-keys).

+   Skip this step if you're updating Android, Magisk, or KernelSU after you've performed an [initial setup](#initial-setup).
+[Updates](#updates) do not require signing keys since you have already generated them in the initial setup!

-4. Patch the OTA zip.
+5. Patch the OTA zip.
 The base command is:

     ```bash
     avbroot ota patch \